robertbasic/robertbasic.com-hugo/content/blog/using-the-new-autoloaders-from-zend-framework-1-12.md

 title = "Using the new autoloaders from Zend Framework 1.12" slug = "using-the-new-autoloaders-from-zend-framework-1-12"
-description = "A quick post on how to setup a ZF1 application to use the new autoloaders from ZF1.12" tags = ["zend framework", "autoloader", "classmaps", "performance"] categories = ["Development", "Programming"]
+description = "A quick post on how to setup a ZF1 application to use the new autoloaders from ZF1.12" tags = ["zend framework", "autoloader", "classmaps", "performance", "zf"] categories = ["Development", "Programming"]
 2012 = ["06"]
 +++